-Tamar Braxton Pregnant & Divorcing Vince Herbert?
+Tamar Braxton Pregnant And Divorcing Vince Herbert?

 The star has fans buzzing about the state of her marriage after seemingly confirming that she’s pregnant with her and Vince’s second child on Instagram on September 5.

-Tamar’s fans, known as Tamartians, were sent into meltdown mode after the Braxton Family Values star seemingly confirmed that she would be giving their 4-year-old son Logan a big brother or sister in a snap that seemingly showed off a possible baby bump.
+Tamar’s fans, known as Tamartians, were sent into meltdown mode after the Braxton Family Values star seemingly confirmed that she would be giving their four-year-old son Logan a big brother or sister in a snap that seemingly showed off a possible baby bump.

 Posting a photo of herself posing in a club in a tight charcoal dress during an appearance earlier this week, the star captioned the photo, “I knooooooowww u see it,” possibly referring to a baby bump.
 She also added a praising emoji and a heart.